Troubleshooting Process Chart

 Step 2 – Look for the obvious first

 Most faults are derived from simple issues.
-If the initial inspection of the system hasn’t shown an obvious fault, check the following:
+If the initial inspection of the system hasn’t shown an obvious fault, check the following:- Has the correct method been run?

 - Could the method have been overwritten / changed?